Language secessionism: In Occitan

+In Galician-Portuguese

+Galician and Portuguese were born in the Kingdom of Galicia, in the north-west of the Iberian Peninsula.
+From there it spread southward, into what would later become the Kingdom of Portugal, and later around the world as a result of colonization.

+Since Galicia came under the rule of the Kingdom of Castile, and later of the Kingdom of Spain, the Galician-Portuguese language entered into a situation of diglossia with the Castilian language.
+Over time, two linguistic currents emerged: one that sought to keep Galician as a regional language subordinated to Castilian, and another that sought to maintain the unity of Galician-Portuguese.

+Today, the movement that managed to prevail at the institutional level was the secessionist one, as a result of a decision made without consensus by People's Alliance, the predecessor of the People's Party.
+Thus, by means of the Filgueira Decree, a Galician with a Castilian-based orthography was made official.

+On the other hand, there is also Eonavian secessionism.
+The Academy of the Asturian Language and the Government of the Principality of Asturias promote the idea that the Galician variety spoken in the Eo-Navia comarca is a separate language, and they use Asturianized linguistic norms for this speech variety.

 In Spanish

+Graffiti in Seville with text in EPA Andalusian.
+The text says Êccribe n'andalûh manque çea por molêttâh, "Write in Andalusian even if it is only to bother".

 In Andalusia, there is a fringe movement aimed at promoting the Andalusian dialect as a separate language from Spanish.

 In Hindi and Urdu

 The national language of Pakistan and official languages in many parts of India, the Delhi dialect has become the basis of Modern Standard Hindi and Modern Standard Urdu.
 Grammatically, Hindi and Urdu are the same language, Hindustani, but they differ in their literary and academic vocabulary.
 Hindi tends to adopt Sanskrit words and purges literary words borrowed from Persian, while Urdu does the opposite.
 In essence, apart from their scripts, the lexicon is what distinguishes Urdu and Hindi.
 There are additional Indo-Aryan languages that are counted as Hindi but are not the same as Hindustani.
 They are considered Hindi languages but may not be close to the Delhi dialect.